awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-service-linked-roles.md

 # Using service\-linked roles to create OpenSearch Serverless collections<a name="serverless-service-linked-roles"></a>

-Amazon OpenSearch Service uses AWS Identity and Access Management \(IAM\) [service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
+OpenSearch Serverless uses AWS Identity and Access Management \(IAM\) [service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to OpenSearch Service\.
 Service\-linked roles are predefined by OpenSearch Service and include all the permissions that the service requires to call other AWS services on your behalf\.

 OpenSearch Serverless uses the service\-linked role named **AmazonOpenSearchServerlessServiceRole**, which provides the permissions necessary for the role to publish serverless\-related CloudWatch metrics to your account\.